 Bohanan’s Prime Steak and Seafood

-Get some of that old world steakhouse charm with Bohanan’s.
-This restaurant – right across from the Majestic Theatre – has fresh seafood flown in daily and endless prime aged beef.
+Bohanan’s offers classic steakhouse vibes along with an amazing bar and wine program.
+This restaurant right across from the Majestic Theatre has fresh seafood flown in daily and the prime aged beef is not to be missed.
 No need to work around their schedule, either: They’re open seven days a week.

 Credit: Brandon Rodriguez